SparkPost/pizza-bot/README.md

 })
 ```

 In the examples, we're making a method for each set of conversation interactions.
-These methods
-have names like `setUpAddressConvo` and `setUpStoresConvo`.
-That helps keep our interactions grouped
-together and keep things organized (if you remember that from the first exercise, give yourself a :star2:!).
+These methods have names like `setUpAddressConvo` and `setUpStoresConvo`.
+That helps keep our interactions grouped together and keep things organized (if you remember that from the first exercise, give yourself a :star2:!).

 ## Next Exercise

 Woohoo!
-We have a bot that can ask for an address, find a "restaurant", and let the user pick where they want "pizza" from!
+We now have a bot that can ask for an address, find a "restaurant", and let the user pick where they want "pizza" from!
 And we learned a valuable lesson about the pitfalls of documentation.

 In the next exercise, we're going to take a break from coding to think about user experience.
-Then, we'll get back on board the pizza train.
+Then we'll get back on board the pizza train.

 Next Exercise: https://github.com/SparkPost/pizza-bot/tree/05-slack-app